 You can use your credit card to make payments and other transactions up to the credit limit we have given to you, or another amount if we agree, and up to any transaction limits you have put on your credit card account.
 Depending on how you use your card, you may be required to also use your PIN or other security feature.
 Other financial institutions and merchants may also set limits.
-We may reduce your credit limit at any time in accordance with clause 5 "How can your credit limit be changed?" of these Credit Card Terms or change your transaction limit at any time to protect you or us, and we'll tell you after we do this.
+We may reduce your credit limit at any time in accordance with clause 4 ("How can your credit limit be changed?") of these Credit Card Terms or change your transaction limit at any time to protect you or us, and we'll tell you after we do this.

 You must secure your PIN and other security features.
-See the section "Security" of the Personal Banking Booklet for tips about keeping up security, and who is responsible for loss if you don't follow the security terms.
+See the section "Security" of the Personal Banking Booklet for guidelines about keeping up security, and who is responsible for loss if you don't follow the security terms.

-Using your account BPAY® To make a BPAY® Payment, you must give us the information we need such as the biller information, the account to which the payment is to be made and the amount to be paid.
+Osnig your account BPAY® To make a BPAY® Payment, you must tell us: • the biller information; • the account to which the payment is to be made; • the amount to be paid; and any other information we may reasonably require to make the payment.
 We'll charge the amount of the BPAY® payment to your account.
 You'll need to make sure the information you give us is correct as we'll make the BPAY® payment using those details.
-Phone Banking You can access this using the details we give you - usually your personal banking number (your PBN) or card number and your access code.
+Phone Banking You can access this using the details we give you - usually your personal banking number (PBN) or card number and your access code.
 If you change any of these details, the new ones may also apply to other accounts or credit cards you have with us.

+Using your account

+Mobile

+Banking You'll need to register to use these services.

+Online

+Banking

-Mobile Banking You'll need to register to use these services.
-Online Banking Credit Cards Online We'll give you access directly through the online banking service.
+Credit Cards We'll give you access directly through the online banking

+Online service.